NormXU/Consistent-DynamicNTKRoPE/README.md

 ![ppl test](doc/inconsistent.png)

+We can see from Figure1 that when keeping the rotation base between keys inconsistent w.r.t context length, the perplexity significantly increases, indicating DynamicNTK harms the performances.
+This finding might initially seem counterintuitive.
-Interestingly, as shown in the figure 1, when enabling the patch, the perplexity value of inconsistent Dynamic NTKScale RoPE significantly increases.
-However, as the sequence length continues to grow, we can find in Table 1 that the perplexity value gradually decreases.
-Notably, the inconsistent Dynamic NTKScale RoPE outperforms the NTKScale RoPE in perplexity when the sequence length exceeds 5,000.
+However, as the sequence length continues to grow, we can notice a gradual reduction in perplexity for inconsistent Dynamic NTKScale RoPE .
+Interestingly, the inconsistent Dynamic NTKScale RoPE outperforms the NTKScale RoPE in terms of perplexity when the sequence length exceeds 5,000.
 ![ppl test](doc/ppl.png)